oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/kubernetes-solution-installation/kubernetes-solution-installation.md

 ```

-Estimated Time: 30 minutes
+Estimated Time: 15 minutes

 ## Task 1: Navigate to Marketplace

-To navigate to Marketplace, follow one of the below two methods.
+To navigate to Marketplace, follow one of the following two methods.

 1. From Navigation Menu ![navigation-menu](images/navigation-menu.png) > **Marketplace** > **All Applications**.
 ![marketplace-navigation](./images/marketplace-navigation.gif " ")